janina-rinke/HGT_in_ants/markdown_scripts/12_Selection_analyses.md

 >Cflo
 TTA....
 ```
-#### 1.2 Remove stop codons and anything that is not a multiple of three
+##### 1.2 Remove stop codons and anything that is not a multiple of three
-To obtain dNdS ratios and for prank and hyphy to work correctly, we need to transform the FASTA CDS sequences into a codon-fasta file with a custom perl script.
+To obtain dNdS ratios and for `prank` and `hyphy` to work correctly, we need to transform the FASTA CDS sequences into a codon-fasta file with a custom perl script called `replace_stop_codons.pl`.

 ```bash
 perl replace_stop_codons.pl etherases.cds.fa etherases_codoncorrect.cds.fa
 ```